John Gallagher Jr.

 John Howard Gallagher Jr. (born June 17, 1984) is an American actor and musician best known for originating the role of Moritz Stiefel in the 2006 rock musical Spring Awakening, which earned him a Tony Award for Best Featured Actor in a Musical.
-He also played Johnny in Green Day's Broadway musical, American Idiot, Lee in the 2011 Broadway production of Jerusalem, and Edmund in the 2016 Broadway revival of Long Day's Journey Into Night.
+He also played Johnny in Green Day's Broadway musical, American Idiot, Lee in the 2011 Broadway production of Jerusalem, Edmund in the 2016 Broadway revival of Long Day's Journey Into Night, and Mate in the 2024 Broadway production of Swept Away.
 He portrayed Jim Harper in Aaron Sorkin's drama series The Newsroom, starred in the HBO mini-series Olive Kitteridge, and played Emmett DeWitt in 10 Cloverfield Lane.

 Early life

 Gallagher was born in Wilmington, Delaware, and was raised there with his two older sisters.
 His parents, John and June Gallagher, are folk musicians.
 He attended Brandywine High School.
 He eventually went on to play in numerous bands, including Not Now Murray, What Now, Annie's Autograph, and Old Springs Pike.
 Gallagher played Tom Sawyer as a child actor at the Delaware Children's Theatre.

 Before and throughout his Spring Awakening run, he was in the folk-rock group Old Springs Pike.
 On January 23, 2008, his fellow band members announced his departure.
 The next day, Gallagher made an official announcement confirming his departure on his MySpace page.
 Old Springs Pike later officially changed their name to the Spring Standards.